 The USPS rates in this blog are the 2019 USPS shipping rates.
-For the current 2022 USPS rates, check out our USPS 2022 Shipping Rate Changes: Flat Rate, Priority, First Class, w/Tables blog.
+For the current 2023 USPS rates, visit our USPS 2023 Shipping Rate Changes: Flat Rate, Priority, First Class, w/Tables blog!

 For years, a three-tiered system has defined USPS shipping rates.
 Its categories include: Retail (what you’d get at a post office location or USPS.com), Commercial Base Pricing (discounted rates with no volume requirement for businesses shipping through various means outlined here), and Commercial Plus Pricing (major discounts typically available only for high-volume shippers, or for businesses using a shipping platform like ShippingEasy).

 These tiers will change on January 27, when USPS rate changes take effect for 2019.
 USPS is making Commercial Base Pricing shipping rates and Commercial Plus Pricing Rates the same on all its major shipping methods, like Priority Mail, Priority Mail Express, Priority Mail International, Global Express Guaranteed, and others.
 While we break down some of the major impacts of the recent rate changes in our previous article, we’ll focus on what the removal of Commercial Base Pricing in the 2019 USPS shipping rates means for online merchants and e-commerce retailers here.

 Note: As of October 19, 2022, ShippingEasy now offers the lowest USPSⓇ shipping rates in the industry, and the rates reflected in this blog are prior to this change and may not be accurate.
 For more information on these new rates, check out our blog!

 In their summary of the changes coming in the 2019 USPS shipping rates, the Postal Service says: